abhiTronix/vidgear/README.md

 ## New Release SneekPeak : VidGear 0.1.5
   * Released new ScreenGear API, supports Live ScreenCasting.
-  * Released new NetGear API, aids real-time frame transfer through messaging(ZmQ) over network.
+  * Released new NetGear API, aids real-time frame transfer through messaging(ZmQ) over the network.
   * Released new Stabilizer Class, for minimum latency Video Stabilization with OpenCV.
-  * Updated VideoGear API to be used as internal wrapper around Stabilizer Class.
+  * Updated VideoGear API to be used as an internal wrapper around Stabilizer Class.
   * Implemented exclusive Threaded Queue Mode for blazingly fast, synchronized and error-free multi-threading APIs.
   * Added Option to use VidGear API's standalone.
   * Several Performance enhancements and Bugs exterminated.